RaviTambade/TFLSoftwareTesting/notes/testcases.md

+## Test cases in Detail

-Test Case: Verify that a new user can successfully register with valid credentials
+### Test Case: Verify that a new user can successfully register with valid credentials

 **Objective:**
 To ensure that the registration process for new users functions correctly and allows users to create an account with valid credentials.